Dancing with the Stars (American TV series) season 33

 Season thirty-three of Dancing with the Stars premiered on ABC and Disney+ on September 17, 2024, and concluded on November 26, 2024.
 This season was the second to air live on both networks simultaneously.
-Alfonso Ribeiro hosted the season, while former professional dancer and judge Julianne Hough returned as co-host.
+Season nineteen champion Alfonso Ribeiro hosted the installment, while former professional dancer and judge Julianne Hough returned as co-host.

 The Bachelor star Joey Graziadei and Jenna Johnson were crowned the champions, while Olympic rugby player Ilona Maher and Alan Bersten finished in second place, actress and singer Chandler Kinney and Brandon Armstrong finished in third place, Olympic artistic gymnast Stephen Nedoroscik and Rylee Arnold finished in fourth place, and NFL wide receiver Danny Amendola and Witney Carson finished in fifth place.

 Cast

 Couples

 On August 22, 2024, Stephen Nedoroscik was the first celebrity participant announced for the season.
 Anna Delvey joined the cast on August 30, as initially reported by Page Six; Deadline Hollywood, The Independent, and Vanity Fair confirmed the report the following day.
 Although Delvey was under house arrest in East Village, Manhattan and facing deportation at the time, she was granted permission from the U.S. Immigration and Customs Enforcement (ICE) to travel to Los Angeles as her confinement terms were relaxed.
 Jenn Tran joined the cast immediately following the season 21 finale of The Bachelorette.
 The full roster of celebrity participants and their partnerships was announced on September 4, via Good Morning America.
 Nedoroscik and Ilona Maher were the first athletes from their respective disciplines, men's artistic gymnastics and rugby sevens, to compete in the series.
 Delvey was the first to wear an ankle monitor while competing.

 Three days after Lindsay Arnold confirmed that she would not be returning as a professional dancer, Witney Carson announced on Good Morning America that she would return to the lineup after taking the previous season off.
 Television advertisements for the season featured Emma Slater, Sasha Farber, Daniella Karagach, Pasha Pashkov, Britt Stewart, Alan Bersten, Rylee Arnold, and Brandon Armstrong.
 Former troupe member Ezra Sosa was promoted to pro, as initially reported by entertainment journalist Kristyn Burtt and later confirmed by GLAAD.
 He is the first Latino professional dancer to be featured on the series in over a decade.

 After originally being scheduled to be in the troupe, Farber was announced as a professional dancer on the Good Morning America cast reveal.
 He and Tran learned that they would be partnered together approximately 45 minutes before they boarded a flight to New York City.
 Burtt also shared with Cheryl Burke that Jenna Johnson and the reigning champion Valentin Chmerkovskiy were slated to return; while Koko Iwasaki did not.
 Peta Murgatroyd chose to take the season off following the birth of her third child.
 Artem Chigvintsev was not set to be a part of the cast when news broke of his arrest in Napa County, California, for felony domestic violence against his wife, Nikki Garcia.